 Tips and Tricks

-A few more tips and tricks and you should be all set!
+A few more tips and tricks for making Korean BBQ Beef and you should be all set!

 - Slice beef cross grain and thinly.